NGIOproject/nextgenio-docs/user_guide/connect.rst

 -----------

 Once the two accounts have been approved and created, the temporary passwords can be found on EPCC SAFE.
-These passwords will altered upon the first login to the systems.
-To connect to hydra-vpn open a terminal and type:
+These passwords will be altered on the first login to the systems.
+To connect to hydra-vpn open a terminal and enter:

 ::